1 Million Turtles Community Conservation Program

 1 Million Turtles Program Coordinator for NSW.

-Courtney is a Wetland Project Officer with the Murraylands and Riverland Landscape Board and provides additional support to the 1 Million Turtles Program Team.
+Olly is a Wetland Project Officer with the Murraylands and Riverland Landscape Board and provides additional support to the 1 Million Turtles Program Team.

 Since 2001, Marilyn has led the Mary River turtle conservation program in the Mary River catchment.
 She was awarded a Winston Churchill Fellowship to investigate freshwater turtle conservation and community engagement in Malaysia, Sri Lanka and Brazil.
 Marilyn works with Tiaro Landcare group and is a Lab Associate of MLE Lab, Charles Darwin University.